dweinflash/OOP-WumpusGame/README.md

 # wumpus
-Summary: Computer game implemented with two view in JavaFX.\n
+Summary: Computer game implemented with two view in JavaFX.

-Object: Find the Wumpus monster and defeat with arrows.\n
+Object: Find the Wumpus monster and defeat with arrows.

-IDE: Eclipse\n
+IDE: Eclipse

-Run: Typically ran from Eclipse via WumpusMain in src\controller
+Run: Typically ran from Eclipse via the WumpusMain class in src\controller